sme112/slides/README.md

 ## General Slides

-General slide decks for the chapter with are not associated with a specific chatper event.
+General slide decks for the chapter which are not associated with a specific chapter event.

 ### License